 The subject is systematically organised around the creation of new value, processes of innovation, management and operation of new and emerging ventures.
 The subject covers all of the major aspects of innovation strategy and capabilities, including leadership of innovation, creativity, design led innovation, open innovation, management of the innovation portfolio and new product development processes.
 The subject examines foundations of entrepreneurship and innovation, the entrepreneurial journey and fundamental strategies, developing entrepreneurial ventures and innovation and entrepreneurial practices in organisations.

 Intended learning outcomes

-- Describe the interactive process of entrepreneurship and how to develop an entrepreneurial strategy.
+- Describe the interactive process of entrepreneurship and innovation and how to develop an entrepreneurial strategy within business organisation.